emitruc/genoloader/README.md

 We will discuss the output more altogether.

-Now change the command line to run again GENOLOADER:
+Now change the command line above to run GENOLOADER again but:

 1) using major allele in POP1 as ancestral;

 2) using major allele in POP2 as ancestral;

 3) using major allele in both POP1 and POP2 as ancestral.

 **Compare the output plots and get ready for discussion altogether**

 **How polarization is impacting our estimates of masked and realized load?**

 ### EXTRA 2: More fish quiz to test for purging of deleterious variants